The Sophomore Experiences Survey 2022-23

 Timeline:

 Institutions may administer the Sophomore Experiences Survey whenever they choose; national norms are created each June.
 However, we recommend administering the survey in mid-spring for the best snapshot of how the sophomore year has been perceived by students.
-Some institutions administer the survey in fall as a pretest for program evaluation purposes or to make programming adjustments, but most administer in the spring.
+Some institutions administer the survey in the fall as a pretest for program evaluation purposes or to make programming adjustments, but most administer it in the spring.

 Contact Information: